spolireddy1/Data_Science_Project/README.md

-# ds710finalproject
+# Data Science 710 Final Project

-Submit your final project here.
+Submit your final project to this repository.
+You'll find a detailed description in Final Project.docx.